 When you go to a traditional lender for a loan, they’ll probably ask you to put up some collateral.
 If you can’t pay the loan, they’ll repossess that property to cover your missed payments.

 That’s a terrible situation to be in.
 So we make sure it doesn’t happen.
 All of our loans are unsecured—you don’t have to put up any collateral at all.
-You can still get up to $1,000,000 in small business loans.
+You can still get up to $1,000,000 in small business loans or a business cash advance.
 We’ll never ask you to risk your business for it.

 Most lawyers start their careers with a huge amount of student debt.
 And that can sometimes result in a bad credit rating.
 We realize that everyone makes mistakes, too.
 No matter what you did to get your bad credit, we’re still willing to work with you.

 As long as your credit rating is 500 or higher, you can qualify for up to $1,000,000 in loans.
 With two months in business and at least $8,000 in monthly revenue, you don’t need a great credit rating.